eclipse/xtext/xtext-website/documentation/303_runtime_concepts.md

 ##### ResourceSet-Based Containers {#resource-set-containers}

-If you need an [Manager]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IContainer.java) that is independent of Eclipse projects, you can use the [ResourceSetBasedAllContainersState]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/containers/ResourceSetBasedAllContainersState.java).
+If you need a [Manager]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IContainer.java) that is independent of Eclipse projects, you can use the [ResourceSetBasedAllContainersState]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/containers/ResourceSetBasedAllContainersState.java).
 This one can be configured with a mapping of container handles to resource URIs.

 It is unlikely you want to use this strategy directly in your own code, but it is used in the back-end of the MWE2 workflow component [Reader]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/mwe/Reader.java).
 This is responsible for reading in models in a workflow, e.g. for later code generation.
 The [Reader]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/mwe/Reader.java) allows to either scan the whole class path or a set of paths for all models therein.
 When paths are given, each path entry becomes an [IContainer]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IContainer.java) of its own.
-In the following snippet,

 ```java
 component = org.eclipse.xtext.mwe.Reader {